irzadi/koei/docs/Austria/06 - Documents Required.md

 # To Apply for Indonesian Passport

+Documents required for workers to be able to apply for passport are as follows:

 - KTP
 - Kartu Keluarga
 - Akte Kelahiran

+Some immigration offices are much more lenient in granting passport while others are much tougher.
+Immigration offices in major tourist destinations like Bali are usually easier.
+If all else fails, we can leverage our connection at the Cirebon Immigration Office where we can grease the hands of the immigration officers.

 Check [this step-by-step guide](https://news.detik.com/berita/d-6558813/cara-membuat-paspor-baru-online-beserta-syarat-dan-biayanya) on how to apply for a passport.